stoeps13/connections-doc/source/admin/install/t_prof_populate.md

     5. Enter a password in the **Password Prompt** dialog box and then confirm the password.
 Click **OK**.

+        !!! note
-        **Note:** You need this password when you use the Profiles population wizard.
+    You need this password when you use the Profiles population wizard.

     6. Exit the iKeyman utility.